 Harlan and Pat stand in front of their berm house, with the peak in the background.
 They both grew up in Colorado, ran a successful business in Kansas, then moved here.
 Harlan is the man in charge of most things.
 First, he is the one who told firefighters our little settlement was up the road and, therefore, helped save it.
 He also arranged for us to have garbage pickup in normal, no-fire years, and has done seriously important work on our road.

-The shot of Joe and I and our kids is one of my favorites.
+The shot of me and Joe and our kids is one of my favorites.
 It was taken just after we had the boulder moved to the front of the cabin and before the three adorables entered our lives—Ellen’s husband Steve and their two sons.

 The year after the fire, our grandsons visited and fished for tuna in our creek.
 Sadly, they were unsuccessful.
 Cute as the dickens, but no tuna.